Nuance Power PDF Tool (Review)

 1. Support for document management systems.
 Power PDF Advanced supports many well-known enterprise document management systems like SharePoint, OpenText eDOCS, HP WorkSite, Livelink, Worldox, and many more.

 2. Redact feature.
 You can redact sensitive information from documents using the advanced version of Power PDF.
-It allows you to black out or white out, i.e., hide/delete some information while showing rest of it in any PDF.
+It allows you to black out or white out, i.e., hide/delete some information while showing the rest of it in any PDF.

 3. Bates stamping.
 Power PDF Advanced supports labeling or numbering the PDFs using Bates stamping.
 It helps your business to mark and identify the PDFs with identification or copyright info like company name, logo, etc.

 4. Watched folder.
 You can use a watched folder to create PDFs automatically with the advanced version of Power PDF.
-It allows you to place any file in the watched folder and it will auto-create a PDF for the file per settings.
+It allows you to place any file in the watched folder, and it will auto-create a PDF for the file per settings.

 Shall I opt for Nuance Power PDF?

 Nuance Power PDF Advanced packs in many features for an affordable cost.
-Moreover, it comes for a one-time fee, which proves way more cheaper than a subscription.
-And if you are a home or a casual user, you can opt for its standard version to save even more for almost the same set of features.
+Moreover, it comes for a one-time fee, which proves way cheaper than a subscription.
+And if you are a home or a casual user, you can opt for its standard version to save even more for almost the same features.

-Last but not the least, let me remind you that Nuance Power PDF offers a 30-day trial for Advanced Version and 14 days for its Standard version.
+Last but not least, let me remind you that Nuance Power PDF offers a 30-day trial for Advanced Version and 14 days for its Standard version.
 So you can see for yourself by opting for its trial version and trying out its powerful features.